Hariharan-Gandhi/btp-cloud-logging/docs/backup-and-restore-custom-contents-5b9bc66.md

 > ### Note
 >
 > Only a subset of all contents is backed up.
-Take own measures for other contents.
+Take your own measures for other contents.
 >
 > Contents not mentioned in the below list are not backed up e.g., alerts and related contents, index-templates etc.